fullstackmachina/unit01_a_random_quote_generator/README.md

 Generates a random number to select a quote from the quotes array.

 ✔️ Create the printQuote() function
-Updates the UI by displaying the quote, its source, and the citation and year if they exist.
+Updates the UI by displaying the quote, its source, and the citation and year if they exist.<br>

-⭐ Extra Credit Features I Completed
+⭐ Extra Credit Features I Completed <br>
 🔹 1.
-Displayed as an extra <span> for the tag property .
+Displayed as an extra <span> for the tag property.  <br>
 🔹 2.
-Function changeBackgroundColor() to generate color and update the page background on each quote refresh 🎨 🔹 3.
-Quotes automatically update every 10 seconds using setInterval() ⏱️
+Function changeBackgroundColor() to generate color and update the page background on each quote refresh 🎨 <br>
+🔹 3.
+Quotes automatically update every 10 seconds using setInterval() ⏱️ <br>

 ✨ My Personal Touch